-- 1.1: A live link to the Blackboard course was not provided for Reviewer verification; however, no specific instructions were identified within the syllabus.
+1.1: A live link to the Blackboard course was not provided for Reviewer verification; however, no specific instructions were identified within the syllabus.
 The Reviewer will assume some of this may be available online.
-Consider adding instructions for locating course components within the syllabus, including a direct link to the course site. - 1.2: The purpose and structure for the course was clearly explained in the syllabus.
-The inclusion of Course Goals (essentially Objectives) was helpful. - 1.3: Etiquette expectations (sometimes called "netiquette") for any online discussions, email, and other forms of course communication were partially covered.
-Examples include: - Be sensitive to the fact that there will be cultural and linguistic backgrounds, as well as different political and religious beliefs, plus just differences in general. - Use good taste when composing your responses in Discussion Forums.
+Consider adding instructions for locating course components within the syllabus, including a direct link to the course site.

+1.2: The purpose and structure for the course was not clearly expressed.

+1.3: Etiquette expectations (sometimes called "netiquette") for any online discussions, email, and other forms of course communication were partially covered.
+Examples include:

+- Be sensitive to the fact that there will be cultural and linguistic backgrounds, as well as different political and religious beliefs, plus just differences in general. - Use good taste when composing your responses in Discussion Forums.
 Swearing and profanity is also part of being sensitive to your classmates and should be avoided.
 Also, consider that slang can be misunderstood or misinterpreted. - Do not use all capital letters when composing your responses as this is considered "shouting" and is regarded as impolite or aggressive.
 It can also be stressful on the eye when trying to read. - Be respectful of others' views and opinions.
 Avoid "flaming" (publicly attacking or insulting) them as this can cause hurt feelings and decrease the chances of getting all different types of points of view. - Be careful when using acronyms.
 It is best to spell out its meaning first, and then put the acronym in parentheses afterward, for example: Frequently Asked Questions (FAQs).
-After that, you can use the acronym freely throughout your message. - Use good grammar and spelling, and avoid using text-messaging shortcuts. - 1.4: Some course and institutional policies were covered in the syllabus: The attendance expectation were described.
-The Reviewer also located the Acceptable Use Policy.
-The Reviewer recommends adding a live link to these policies from the college web site/handbook.
+After that, you can use the acronym freely throughout your message. - Use good grammar and spelling, and avoid using text-messaging shortcuts.

+1.4: Some course and institutional policies were covered in the syllabus: The attendance expectation were described.
+The Reviewer also located the Plagiarism Policy.
+The Reviewer recommends adding a live link to these policies from the college web site.

+1.5: Other than the flash/pen drive, the technology requirements (for either F2F or online) were implied, but not expressly indicated.
+The assumption is that the college will provide these technologies, but that is not clear.
+The Reviewer recommends expressing any technology provided by the college v. any that may need to be purchased/provided by the student.

-- 1.5: Technology requirements are clearly indicated. - 1.6: A prerequisite/co-requisite course was not indicated.
-The Reviewer recommends adding a statement expressing those expectations or non-expectations. - 1.7: Minimum technology skills were not indicated.
-The Reviewer recommends adding a statement expressing those expectations. - 1.8: There is a placeholder for the faculty information.
-The Reviewer encourages adding a video introduction link or a short biographical sketch to the course as well even if the course is F2F. - 1.9: Access to the discussions in Blackboard were not available to the Reviewer.
+1.6: A prerequisite/co-requisite course was not indicated.

+1.7: Minimum technology skills were not indicated.
+The Reviewer recommends adding a statement expressing those expectations.

+1.8: There is a placeholder for the faculty information.
+The Reviewer encourages adding a video introduction link or a biographical sketch to the course as well - even if the course is F2F.

+1.9: Access to the discussions in Blackboard were not available to the Reviewer.
 The Reviewer encourages use of asynchronous discussions outside of class.
 Student introductions and short bio builds a learning community.

-B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe measurable 3 2 outcomes.
+B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe measurable 3 3 outcomes.
 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable 3 2 and consistent with the course-level objectives or competencies.
-2.3 All learning objectives and competencies are stated clearly and written from the learner's 3 3 perspective.
-2.4 The relationship between learning objectives or competencies and course activities is clearly 3 2 stated.
-2.5 The learning objectives or competencies are suited to the level of the course.
-3 3 Total 1 2
+2 2.3 All learning objectives and competencies are stated clearly and written from the learner's perspective.
+3 3 2.4 The relationship between learning objectives or competencies and course activities is clearly stated.
+3 2 2.5 The learning objectives or competencies are suited to the level of the course.
+3 3 Total 1 .3